-i have been looking for a way to backup my android phone regularly and easily. it is important to me not to enable android developer options like usb debugging to avoid security vulnerabilities. the backup strategy is to store the data locally on my computer hard drive and then in a packed and encrypted file in the cloud.
+I have been looking for a way to backup my android phone 📱 regularly and easily.
+For security reasons I dont want to enable android developer options like usb debugging.
+My backup strategy is to store the data locally on my hard drive and then pack and encrypt the files and uploading them into my cloud.

 You have to create the same folder structure like your phone generates by connecting in MTP mode.